Thanks for wanting to contribute to Mellium! Before submitting a patch, please read our Code of Conduct.

 git config commit.template ~/.config/git/gitmessage

-Once your patch set is submitted, you will hear back from a maintainer within 5 days.
-If you haven't heard back by then, feel free to reply to the patch to ping the maintainers and move it back to the top of peoples inboxes.
+Once your patch set or pull request is submitted, you will hear back from a maintainer within 5 days.
+If you haven't heard back by then, feel free to reply to the patch or comment on the pull request to ping the maintainers and move it back to the top of peoples inboxes.

-To update an existing patch set you may add more commits on top of the first commit or amend and force push the branch.
+To update an existing patch set or pull request you may add more commits on top of the first commit or amend and push the existing commit.
 Once your change is accepted your reviewer may ask you to rebase your branch on top of the base branch and squash it into a single commit that can be merged, or they may handle this for you.